nrfconnect/sdk-nrf/include/shell/shell_bt_nus.rst

 Bluetooth LE Console
 ====================

-The BLE Console is a stand-alone Linux application that uses a standard Bluetooth device, like an HCI dongle or a built-in Bluetooth device, and the BlueZ stack to communicate over Bluetooth with the device that runs the NUS shell transport.
+The Bluetooth LE Console is a stand-alone Linux application that uses a standard Bluetooth device, like an HCI dongle or a built-in Bluetooth device, and the BlueZ stack to communicate over Bluetooth with the device that runs the NUS shell transport.

 See :ref:`ble_console_readme` for more information.

 API documentation
 *****************

+| Header file: :file:`include/shell/shell_bt_nus.h`
+| Source file: :file:`subsys/shell/shell_bt_nus.c`

 .. doxygengroup:: shell_bt_nus
    :project: nrf